Table of Contents

 working

-which the configuration files mentioned above are stored.
+configuration files mentioned above are stored.
+If you

-If you have installed in the default locations, the command will
+have installed in the default locations, the command will be:

 - In Linux or FreeBSD: